Biological Sciences (Zoology)

 • Professional Skills and Techniques

 You’ll focus on the development of your professional skills and personalise your career ambitions.
 You’ll select your study elements, which will allow you flexibility and draw upon your research expertise and links with external partners.
 Some of the wide range of topics you’ll cover will be relevant to your degree, such as advanced microscopy, protein biochemistry, species identification, geographic information systems, entrepreneurship or science communication.
 You’ll gain hands-on experience on how to competently perform techniques, and you’ll hear from professionals working in the sector, who will provide an insight into their career.
-You will learn how you can make a difference in the world and existing job market with the new knowledge and skills you’ll gain.
+You'll learn how you can make a difference in the world and existing job market with the new knowledge and skills you’ll gain.
 Self-reflection is encouraged on this module, and you’ll get the chance to demonstrate your learning through a written report, talk, poster, leaflet, protocol, or oral viva.

 • Animal Neurology and Behaviour